 CBD is an industrial hemp product that is commercially available.
 The U.S. Farm Bill, signed into law in 2018, changed certain federal regulations relating to the production and marketing of hemp, and the product was removed from the list of controlled substances, thus allowing it to be used in specific dosages in consumer products.

 Participants in this trial are randomized into two groups.
 One group takes placebo pills daily for 12 weeks.
 The other group takes oral CBD gelcaps daily for 12 weeks.

 Participants will undergo follow-up care for three months.
 During the trial, they will be expected to keep a daily log documenting pill consumption and any new symptoms.

-The primary purpose of this double-blind, randomized, placebo-controlled study is to assess the effect of the cannabidiol (CBD) product Ananda Hemp Spectrum Gelcaps on the severity and duration of chemotherapy-induced neuropathy (CIPN) diagnosed in non-metastatic breast, colorectal and ovarian cancer patients.
+The primary purpose of this double-blind, randomized, placebo-controlled study is to assess the effect of the cannabidiol (CBD) product Ananda Hemp Spectrum Gelcaps on the severity and duration of chemotherapy-induced neuropathy (CIPN) diagnosed in non-metastatic breast, colorectal, ovarian or endometrial cancer patients.

 Eligible participants must have a CTCAE sensory score of 2 (sensory alteration or paresthesia, interfering with function but not interfering with activities of daily living) or 3 (sensory loss or paresthesia interfering with activities of daily living), but not above.

 Patients taking certain medications will be excluded.
 Contact the clinical trial coordinator for the complete list of excluded drugs.